m0ru/urm-methods-report/group_techniques_-_methods_report.md

 ### What data does it produce?

-audio-/video-recordings, transcripts, notes, posters, ?
+audio-/video-recordings, transcripts, notes, posters/collages, ?

 ##  Advantages and Disadvantages: Explain what the biggest advantages and disadvantages of this method are